May 6, 2024

 TWEET THIS

 Social Security is the largest single line item in the budget and a key driver of the national debt; it is also an essential component of our economy and society.
-Regardless of what policies lawmakers choose, if reforms are not enacted soon, recipients could see a large decrease in their benefits.
-Because millions of people depend on Social Security, lawmakers need to ensure that benefit payments are adequate for individual financial security, but also sustainable to ensure the program’s solvency.
+If reforms are not enacted soon, recipients could see a large decrease in their benefits.
+Americans are united in their desire to avoid those automatic cuts, with 95 percent of voters believing it is important to elect lawmakers who are committed to strengthening Social Security.
+The leaders that voters elect this fall will face critical decisions in coming years about the future of Social Security, and the good news is that there are many available options to strengthen and secure the program.

-Related: Social Security And Medicare Trust Funds Could Be Depleted Within The Next Decade
+Related: Social Security and Medicare Trust Funds Could Soon Be Depleted

 Image credit: Photo by Spencer Platt/Getty Images